ucsd-ml-arts/generative-audio-christina-ho/README.md

 ## Code

 Your code for generating your project:
+- Python:
-- Python: main.py - Include the file path to a piece of text to be spoken.
+    - main.py - Include the file path to a piece of text to be spoken.
+    - voice_cloning.py - File that trains the voice cloning.

 ## Results